 A lender may take multiple actions in response to you defaulting on your payday loan.
 Your lender may choose to enforce wage garnishment, lawsuits, and debt collection.
 While very rare, jail time has also been given for failure to repay money owed.
 Following the agreed loan period, the lender may implement one or more of these actions to obtain any unpaid funds.
 They may instigate automatic withdrawals from your bank account, which could result in bank fees for yourself.
 If this proves to be unsuccessful, they could set up wage garnishment.
 This would involve a portion of your wages being withheld and then sent directly to your lender.

-Will I Be Summoned To Court?
+Will I Be Summoned To Court If I Cannot Repay My Payday Loan?

 A lender will try to create an alternative payment arrangement that suits both of your needs.
 If a lender can find no alternative or a client is uncooperative, they may take you to court for not paying back a payday loan.
 Don’t be surprised if your lender takes you to court over a relatively small amount of money.
 Lenders will bring small and large cases alike to court to get the money they are owed.